-Working Load, Safe Working Load - same as Design Load

-Design Factor, Safety Factor - Ultimate Strength divided by Design Load.
+Working Load, Safe Working Load - same as Design Load Design Factor, Safety Factor - Ultimate Strength divided by Design Load.
 This Factor may be as high as 10 to 20 when using Wire Rope or Climbing Rope to suspend humans.
 For most building structures, it is normally not less than about 3.

-Design Factor for Wood Structures - due to the variation in the quality of any grade and species of wood it is difficult to predict the Design Factor for any individual shore built using the guidelines of this document.
+Design Load for Wood Structures - due to the variation in the quality of any grade and species of wood it is difficult to predict the Design Load, and, therefore, the Design Factor for any individual shore built using the guidelines of this document.